Updated on 9-30-2022

 The massive fences caught my eye, so I pull over and started photographing, thinking what was this collection of Telephone pole insulators all about.
 I spied a gentleman at the back of the property and walked over to talk to him.
 He introduced himself as Stanley and was the owner of the property and had collected these glass insulators from all over the country.

 Stanley had quite a story and as I listened to it, and I felt his?loneliness?and listened to his story of failing health and it was sad, but he said because I stopped he was thankful for my visit and I had made him a promise that I will go back and visit him again to see how he’s doing.
 If you are driving by, please stop and say hi to Stanley, he would love the company.

-I though of Stanley yesterday as a song called the Sad Lonely Bird played on the radio.
-We all experience?loneliness?at some point and search out human companion ship and some us feed off this human need.
+I thought of Stanley yesterday as a song called the Sad Lonely Bird played on the radio.
+We all experience?loneliness?at some point and search out a human companion ship, and some of us feed off this human need.
 In the predator – prey relationship, the predator only takes what he/she needs for food to survive.
 Balance is natures way.

 It sways on the wind,